crossplane/crossplane/design/one-pager-k8s-native-providers.md

 (managed resource) in the Crossplane control cluster.
 CRUD operations are executed on external resources using the API provided by the infrastructure provider.
-However, there are a number of Kubernetes-native infrastructure providers, with more being created everyday, that only expose their APIs via the Kubernetes API.
+However, there are a number of Kubernetes-native infrastructure providers, with more being created every day, that only expose their APIs via the Kubernetes API.
 As opposed to provisioning resources externally on provider-owned infrastructure, a Kubernetes-native provider provisions resources in-cluster, meaning that they can run on-premises or anywhere else you may be running a Kubernetes cluster.
 This document proposes a common pattern for stacks